Frequently Asked Questions

-The CILogon Service is a member of InCommon, a federation of universities and other organizations.
+CILogon is a member of InCommon, a federation of universities and other organizations.
 Many of these organizations maintain an authentication service to provide their users with web single sign-on.
 An InCommon member organization can partner with the CILogon Service to provide user information for the purpose of accessing cyberinfrastructure.

-The CILogon Service is implemented by a web application, with a back-end MyProxy CA, that uses InCommon (SAML) for authentication.
+CILogon is implemented by a web application that uses InCommon (SAML) for authentication.
 Users authenticate to CILogon via the SAML protocol using their campus credentials.
 The InCommon federation publishes public keys for identity providers (i.e., campuses) and service providers (i.e., CILogon) so they can trust each other.
-CILogon takes the user information (name, email, unique ID) from the SAML assertion issued by the campus, asks the MyProxy CA to issue a certificate containing that information, and delivers the certificate to the user.
-CILogon provides a few different interfaces for issuing certificates: web browser, command-line, and OAuth/OIDC.
-Via the OIDC interface, CILogon can issue JSON ID tokens instead of or in addition to X.509 certificates.
+CILogon takes the user information (name, email, unique ID) from the SAML assertion issued by the campus, optionally adds subscriber-specific information, and issues JSON tokens containing that information via OAuth/OIDC.